liborty/rstats/README.md

 Methods which take an additional generic vector argument, such as a vector of weights for computing weighted geometric medians (where each point has its own weight).
 Matrices multiplications.

 ## Appendix: Recent Releases

+* **Version 1.2.31** - Multithreading done.
+Restored sequential `acentroid` for better timing comparisons.
+Its multithreaded version is now `par_acentroid`.
+Done some more code pruning in trait `VecVec` to reduce the footprint.

 * **Version 1.2.30** - Multithreading mostly done now.
 Removed obsolete `pmedian`.
 All these changes are generally improving the speed.